shsagir/play-area-sync/docs/craft-3-upload-sftp.md

 ---

+This legacy guide here follows the easiest path to get Craft up and running on fortrabbit.
+We also have a more advanced workflow to [deploy Craft with Git](/craft-3-deploy-git).

 ## Get ready

-Make sure to have completed the other steps from the [Junior workflow](craft-3-about#toc-juniors) before.
-This guide here follows the easiest path to get Craft up and running on fortrabbit, we also have a better but more advanced workflow to [deploy Craft with Git](/craft-3-deploy-with-git-uni) here.
+In any case, you should have [local development environment](local-development) and [Craft installed](/craft-3-install-local) and [configured](/craft-3-setup), also see our [get ready guide](/get-ready).

 ## Upload Craft with SFTP

 This workflow is simple and common.
 It doesn't need much explanation.
 Everybody and his dog knows [how to use SFTP](/sftp).
-Check the [downloading an archive file manually](https://docs.craftcms.com/v3/installation.html) workflow from the official Craft docs as your detailed reference.
+Check the [downloading an archive file manually](https://docs.craftcms.com/v3/installation.html#downloading-an-archive-file-manually) workflow from the official Craft docs as your detailed reference.

 On the fortrabbit side: Just grab your personal SFTP login credentials from the Dashboard.
 Use any SFTP client.
 Upload all contents of your local Craft folder into the `htdocs` folder of your fortrabbit App.
 And you are good to go.